Nastaliq

-Nastaliq (Note: (/ˌnæstəˈliːk, ˈnæstəliːk/; /fa/; /ur/); also romanized as Nastaʿlīq or Nastaleeq) is one of the main calligraphic hands used to write Arabic script and is used for some Indo-Iranian languages, predominantly Classical Persian, Urdu, Kashmiri and Punjabi.
-It is often used also for Ottoman Turkish poetry, but rarely for Arabic.
-Nastaliq developed in Iran from naskh beginning in the 13th century and remains widely used in Iran, India, Pakistan, Afghanistan and other countries for written poetry and as a form of art.
+Nastaliq (Note: (/ˌnæstəˈliːk, ˈnæstəliːk/; /fa/; /ur/); also romanized as Nastaʿlīq or Nastaleeq or Nastaaleeq) is one of the main calligraphic hands used to write the Persian and sometimes Arabic scripts, and is used for several significant Indo-Iranian languages, predominantly Persian, Urdu, Kurdish, Pashto, Balochi, Punjabi (in Pakistan), Kashmiri and Saraiki.
+It is also often used for Ottoman Turkish, but rarely for Arabic (particularly in Iraq) and Arwi.
+Nastaliq developed in Iran from a combination of Naskh and Ta'liq, beginning in the 13th century and it remains widely used in Iran, India, Pakistan, Afghanistan, and other countries for writing poetry and as a form of art.

 History

 Nastaliq writing style in Silver coin of Nader Shah, minted in Daghestan.
 Dated 1741/2.
 Reverse.

-The name Nastaliq "is a contraction of the Persian naskh-i ta'liq, meaning a hanging or suspended naskh."
+The name Nastaliq "is a contraction of the Persian naskh-e ta'liq, meaning a hanging or suspended naskh."
 Virtually all Safavid authors (like Dust Muhammad or Qadi Ahmad) attributed the invention of nastaliq to Mir Ali Tabrizi, who lived at the end of the 14th and the beginning of the 15th century.
 That tradition was questioned by Elaine Wright, who traced the evolution of Nastaliq in 14th-century Iran and showed how it developed gradually among scribes in Shiraz.
 According to her studies, nastaliq has its origin from naskh alone, and not by combining naskh and taliq, as was commonly thought.
 In addition to study of the practice of calligraphy, Elaine Wright also found a document written by Jafar Tabrizi c.
 1430, according to whom: